Mechanized Brigade "Granatieri di Sardegna": 1831 to 1914

 The brigade participated in the First Italian War of Independence fighting in the battles of Santa Lucia, Goito, Pastrengo and Custoza.
 During the Battle of Goito the Sardinian King Charles Albert rallied the Grenadiers Brigade "Guardie" to his position with the words "A me le guardie!" ("To me the guards!"), which became the motto of the brigade's regiments.
 After the war the brigade was renamed Grenadiers Brigade (Brigata Granatieri) on 20 April 1850; the 2nd Hunters Regiment had already been renamed 2nd Grenadier Regiment in 1848.

 In 1855 the brigade provided two battalions for the Sardinian Expeditionary Corps in the Crimean War.
 During the Second Italian War of Independence the brigade was involved in a skirmish near Lonato del Garda in June 1859.
 After the war the brigade participated in the occupation of the Umbria and the Marche regions in the Papal States, the conquest of which was completed when the Papal Army surrendered the fortress of Ancona on 29 September 1860.
 Afterwards the brigade, as part of the 1st Division of the Line of the V Army Corps, entered the Kingdom of the Two Sicilies to aid Giuseppe Garibaldi in his Expedition of the Thousand.
 The brigade fought at San Giuliano on 26 October 1860 and at Garigliano on 29 October 1860.
-Finally the brigade participated in the siege of Gaeta, where the 1st Grenadiers Regiment earned its first Gold Medal of Military Valour.
+Finally the brigade participated in the siege of Gaeta, where the 1st Grenadiers Regiment earned its first Gold Medal of Military Valor.

 After Italy had been unified the brigade moved to Florence, the capital of the newly united Italy, where it took on guard duties at the royal palace.
 During the Third Italian War of Independence in 1866 the brigade fought at the Battle of Custoza.
 On 25 October 1871 the brigade level was abolished in the Royal Army and the two regiments became independent units with the names: 1st Regiment "Granatieri di Sardegna", and 2nd Regiment "Granatieri di Sardegna".
 When the army reintroduced the brigade level on 2 January 1881 the regiments changed their name to 1st Grenadier Regiment, and 2nd Grenadier Regiment as the title "Granatieri di Sardegna" returned to the brigade.